MOSOPE28/MOSOPE28/README.md

 ### Hi, I'm Mosopefoluwa

-- 💻 Data Analyst sharing my journey, learning and interest in tech.
+- 💻 Data Analyst sharing my journey and interest in tech.
 - 🙂 Data Visualization specialists.
 - 🤝 I’m looking to connect with individuals with interest in tech.
 - 💬 Ask me about Data Analysis and Data Visualization.